-Perioral dermatitis commonly occurs in children (and in adults), and it is especially common in children with darker skin.
+Perioral dermatitis commonly occurs in children and in adults, and it is especially common in children with darker skin colors.

 Signs & Symptoms

-- With your child’s doctor’s permission, stop using any medications (especially medium-to-high-potency topical corticosteroids) that may be triggering the problem.
+- If your child’s medical professional gives permission, stop using any medications (especially medium-to-high-potency topical corticosteroids) that may be causing or exacerbating the problem.

-- Oral tetracycline for children older than 9, gradually decreasing use as the condition improves.
+- Oral tetracycline (Sumycin, Actisite) for children 9 years and older, gradually decreasing use as the condition improves.

-- Oral erythromycin for children less than 9 years old, gradually decreasing use as the condition improves.
+- Oral erythromycin for children younger than 9 years, gradually decreasing use as the condition improves.

-See your child’s doctor or a dermatologist for evaluation of any unidentified, long-lasting rash around your child’s mouth.
+See your medical professional or a dermatologist for evaluation of any unidentified, long-lasting rash around your child’s mouth.